ClutchplateDude/fm-speaker-box/README.md

 # FM Speaker box, aka Xmas Pulpit

 ### Introduction
-This is an outdoor speaker box that can be used to allow passersbyt ot turn on sound (e.g. for a Xmas show).
+This is an outdoor speaker box that can be used to allow passersby to turn on sound (e.g. for a Xmas show).
 It only requires power (120V), everything else is wireless.
 It uses a FM receiver to pick up the sound to play.

 This repository contains the firmware that runs on a ESP8266 NodeMCU board (probably will run on a ESP32 as well) to control these